Menu Close

 Campbell’s, hybrid dwarf and Chinese dwarf hamsters are unfortunately prone to diabetes and so require a low sugar diet.
 A dwarf specific mix such as Rodipet or Getzoo is best for these species.
 As most Winter Whites are also likely to at some point have been crossed with a Campbell’s dwarf, it is recommended to feed them a low sugar diet too.

-Hamsters love to burrow, dig, tunnel, run, climb and chew!
+Hamsters love to burrow, dig, tunnel, run and chew!
 Keep them happy by providing opportunities to carry out these natural behaviours.
-Here are some of our favourite enrichment ideas.
-These can be used in the cage or playpen:

 Seed sprays such as flax, millet, dari, etc